cbmarcum/lazybones/README.md

 more convenient to install and use.
 This came to an end with the [shutdown of Bintray.](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) in May 2021.
 Since this is where the application binaries and "built-in" templates lived,  SDKMAN stopped distribution as the binaries were no longer available.

+We will continue to refer to the templates as Lazybones templates as so many projects have been created from them and that is how they are best known.
+The template structure has not been changed so we see know reason to rebrand what the templates are called.

-My goal is to get Skeletor updated and distributed on SDKMAN.
-As that is not the case yet, I'll document the manual installation process as well.
+Our goal is to get Skeletor updated and distributed on SDKMAN.
+As that is not the case yet, We'll document the manual installation process as well.

 The big changes from Lazybones are:
 1. The new project name and the application command are both now 'skeletor'.